BrainForgeAI/UnityGame/README.md

 3. Click "Add project" (NOT "New project").

-4. Select the "Gemini AI Project" folder as the project directory.
+4. Select the "Brainforge Unity Game" folder as the project directory.
    - **Important:** Do not select the "unity-game-implementation" folder, as Unity won't detect the necessary files.

 5. If prompted, choose the "2D Universal" environment.